MarkGN/TinDog/README.md

 # TinDog
-A toy front page for a joke app, instructed by Angela Yu of Udemy and The App Brewery
+A toy front page for a joke app, learning and demonstrating proficiency with HTML and CSS

+Based on a tutorial stream by Angela Yu of the App Brewery